-Data Source and Calculation: An intoxilyzer data bank collects the data daily and it is downloaded into the Enforcement Director's personal computer where spreadsheets and records are maintained for up to three years.
+Data Source and Calculation: An intoxilyzer data bank collects the information and it is downloaded into the Enforcement Director's personal computer where spreadsheets and records are maintained for up to three years.

-• We will increase the number of live race days.
+We will increase the number of live race days.

-In order for the number of race days to grow, Colonial Downs needs to expand the satellite wagering facility network into Northern Virginia so that wagering will grow sufficiently to support additional live race days.
+In order for the number of race days to grow, Colonial Downs needs to expand the satellite wagering facility network into Northern Virginia and also the amount wagered through account wagering by Virginia residents so that total wagering will grow sufficiently to support additional live race days.
 When appropriate, VRC will support legislation favorable to racing that will help to remove obstacles that stand in the way of advancing the horse racing industry.

-$\,\circ\,$ Agency Goal: Assist in the growth of the pari-mutuel horse racing industry in Virginia.
+Agency Goal: Assist in the growth of the pari-mutuel horse racing industry in Virginia.

-Comment: This objective is consistent with the VRC's mission to promote, sustain, grow, and control a native horse racing industry with pari-mutuel wagering and its goal to assist in the growth of the pari-mutuel horse racing industry in Virginia.
+Comment: This objective is consistent with the VRC's mission to promote, sustain, grow, and control the native horse racing industry with pari-mutuel wagering and its goal to assist in the growth of the pari-mutuel horse racing industry in Virginia.